hithereiamaliff/mcp-servers/mcp-perplexity-search/README.md

 Replace:
 - `username` with your WSL username
 - `version` with your Node.js version (e.g., `v18.12.1`)
-- `your_actual_api_key_here` with your Perplexity API key
+- `YOUR_API_KEY` with your Perplexity API key
-- Adjust the paths to match your actual filesystem locations
+- Adjust the WSL paths to match your actual filesystem locations

 ### Step 3: Test the Setup